People

 Shiho’s PhD focuses on the effects of the endocrine-disrupting chemical (EE2)—found in the birth control pill—on the behaviour of marine species with varying models of reproduction and parental investment.

-Co-supervisors: Prof Bob Wong and Prof Anne Peters
+Co-supervisors: Prof Bob Wong & Prof Anne Peters

 Organisation: Monash University, Melbourne, AUS